Contrastive Reasoning Alignment: Reinforcement Learning from Hidden Representations: Experimental Studies

 \subsection{Additional Experiments}

 In this section, we conduct additional experiments to examine the effect of individual components of our method as well as its robustness under stronger jailbreak attacks.

-\textbf{Influence of individual modules.} We conduct ablation studies by removing each component from \sys and evaluate all variants on StrongReject and JailbreakBench (JBB) using Qwen3-4B-Thinking as the backbone.
-As shown in \cref{tab:iclr}, all modules contribute materially to red-teaming alignment: removing $\mathcal{R}{\text{cons}}$ yields the largest degradation, increasing the average jailbreak score by 28.9\% relative to the full model, while removing $\mathcal{R}{\text{ls}}$ results in a comparable increase of 27.1\%.
-We further evaluate a variant without LCLR; since $\mathcal{R}{\text{cons}}$ and $\mathcal{R}{\text{ls}}$ cannot be computed without it, this setting exhibits the most severe performance drop, with a 34.1\% reduction in overall safety performance.
+\paragraph{Influence of Individual Modules.} We conduct ablation studies by removing each component from \sys and evaluate all variants on StrongReject and JailbreakBench (JBB) using Qwen3-4B-Thinking as the backbone.
+As shown in \cref{tab:iclr}, all modules contribute materially to red-teaming alignment: Removing $\mathcal{R}_{\text{cons}}$ causes the largest degradation, increasing the average jailbreak score by \textbf{27.2\%}, followed by $\mathcal{R}_{\text{ls}}$ (\textbf{25.4\%}) and $\mathcal{R}_{\text{txt}}$ (\textbf{18.0\%}), all relative to the full model.
+We further evaluate a variant without LCLR; since $\mathcal{R}{\text{cons}}$ and $\mathcal{R}{\text{ls}}$ cannot be computed without it, this setting exhibits the most severe performance drop, with a \textbf{32.4\%} reduction in overall safety performance.

-\textbf{Additional robustness analysis.} Beyond the above results, we evaluate the robustness of \sys under stronger and more diverse jailbreak attacks, including GPTFuzzer \cite{yu2023gptfuzzer} and AutoDAN \cite{liu2023autodan}.
+\paragraph{Additional Robustness Analysis.} Beyond the above results, we evaluate the robustness of \sys under stronger and more diverse jailbreak attacks, including GPTFuzzer \cite{yu2023gptfuzzer} and AutoDAN \cite{liu2023autodan}.
 As shown in \cref{fig:attack}, \sys achieves substantial safety gains across both attacks, improving reasoning-trace safety by 72.1\% and final-response safety by 85.9\%, demonstrating robustness even under aggressive jailbreak settings.